Cash ISAs Q&A

 You might also consider an equity ISA that invests in stocks and shares, though they are more risky.

 Like savings accounts, cash ISAs are available from most banks and building societies, as well as supermarket banks and other providers such as the Post Office.

 You can also open an ISA through a number of online banks.
 You can compare what’s available using our cash ISA comparison.
 Make sure you click on 'See all accounts'.

 No, there are no set-up fees for cash ISAs.

-The annual limit for cash and stocks and shares ISAs combined is £15,000 for the 2014/15 tax year.
-You can invest this full allowance into cash if you want to, or into stocks and shares, or a combination of the two.
+The annual limit for cash and stocks and shares ISAs combined is £20,000 for the 2021/22 tax year.
+You can invest the full allowance in cash if you want to, or in stocks and shares, or in peer-to-peer lending via an innovative finance ISA, or a combination of these three.